stephenajulu/julzinsight.co/content/about.md

     content: We are always looking for great people to join our team.
 If you are interested in working for Julz Insight, please send us an email to [info@julzinsight.co](mailto:info@julzinsight.co) with your CV, which
-      positions you'd like to occupy and why we should hire you.
+      positions you are interested in and why we should hire you.
     image: images/cta-about.svg
     image_alt: Illustration
     bg_color: dark